KevinKra/Notes/certifications/aws/solutions_architect/raw.md

 - Amazon RDS provides metrics in real time for the operating system (OS) that your DB instance runs on.

-- You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice.
+- You can view the metrics for your DB instance using the **console**, or consume the **Enhanced Monitoring JSON output from CloudWatch Logs** in a monitoring system of your choice.

+- Enhanced Monitoring requires permission to act on your behalf to send OS metric information to CloudWatch Logs.

 - By default, Enhanced Monitoring metrics are stored in the CloudWatch Logs for 30 days.

 - Take note that there are certain differences between CloudWatch and Enhanced Monitoring Metrics.
 CloudWatch gathers metrics about CPU utilization from the hypervisor for a DB instance, and Enhanced Monitoring gathers its metrics from an agent on the instance.
 As a result, you might find differences between the measurements, because the hypervisor layer performs a small amount of work.